c0yote/experiment-fft-in-the-browser/README.md

 ![Screenshot](proofs/screenshot.png?raw=true "Title")

 You can pull a docker image and run it locally if you want.
+(OSX only)

 1. Run `docker run -it --rm -p 3000:3000 -w=/work/fft-in-the-browser c0yote/experiment:fft-in-the-browser npm start`
 2. Wait for the development server to start.